LukasOpenValue/customer-statement-processor/README.md

 I only wanted to print the validation errors that were mentioned in the assignment into the report.
 There could be a point made to have a parsing error file as well where things like missing values, wrong values and incorrect IBANs could be logged.

+The tests could have been more extensive, but I wanted to focus on the core functionality.
+The ValidatorFacade assumes that the parsing handled the data correctly so it only tests the validation.

 The pipeline could get extended with some additional code checks like checkstyle or sonarqube.